Skip Navigation

 Introduction

-At St. Louis, we strive to develop the “whole person.”
+At St. Louis we strive to develop the “whole person”.
 Every student has a place here.
-Each person will get a strong education, a place to belong and a firm foundation rooted in our Catholic faith.
+Each person will get a strong education, a place to belong, and a firm foundation rooted in our Catholic faith.
 Together, our entire community has a shared commitment to success.

-Whether you are a parent, a student or an employee; whether you want a vibrant student life, a challenging college preparatory curriculum, a competitive sports program, a Christ-centered campus or just to be part of the community – you belong at St. Louis Catholic High School.
+Whether you are a parent, a student, or an employee; whether you want a vibrant student life, a challenging college preparatory curriculum, a competitive sports program, a Christ-centered campus, or just to be part of the community – you belong at St. Louis Catholic High School.

 History

-• Saints View Book
+• The Look Book

 Upcoming Events